kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - passing by reference
 - initializing a class object

-When this happens:
+Temporary materialization:

 1) An air bubble representing the value descends toward the ground
-2) It reaches a position where identity is required
-3) A ground bubble forms
+2) A ground bubble forms
-4) Inside that ground bubble, a temporary object arises
+3) Inside that ground bubble, a temporary green object arises
-5) The temporary object gets a momentaneous red or red/ grey hand
+4) The temporary object gets a momentaneous red hand indicating that object is expiring.

 This object: